-Table G.VI.
-Educational Program Details: Basic/Foundational Skills Instruction --
+Table G VI Educational Program Details: Basic/Foundational Skills Instru ction Table G.VI.
+Luucational Frogram SUOII

-Basic/Foundational Skills Instruction (includes Details High School Equivalency Programs) (EPB) Description of the component Basic education is a nonwork SNAP E&T activity that provides educational programs or activities to improve basic skills and work readiness or otherwise improve employability.
-Educational activities (including postsecondary education) that directly enhance the employability of the SNAP recipient are allowable and include adult basic education, basic skills and literacy, English as a second language, postsecondary education that does not result in a baccalaureate or advanced degree, high school equivalency (HSE) and high school instruction.
+Details Basic/Foundational Skills Instruction (includes High School Equivalency Programs) (EPB) Description of the component Basic Education is a nonwork SNAP E&T activity that provides educational programs or activities to improve basic skills and work readiness or otherwise improve employability.
+Educational activities (including postsecondary education) that directly enhance the employability of the SNAP recipient are allowable and include adult basic education, basic skills and literacy, English as a second language, postsecondary education that does not result in a baccalaureate or advanced degree, high school equivalency (HSE), and high school instruction.
 Participants in this component are expected to meet the participation requirements as determined by the educational institution or program; in general, participants spend about 12 hours per week engaged in this component.
+After assessing the SNAP recipient, Board staff look for an appropriate provider.
+Each placement is specific to the individual customer.
+Classes may be in person or virtual.
+The duration of the classes vary.
 Target population General Population SNAP recipients, exempt SNAP recipients who volunteer for SNAP E&T services, and ABAWDs.
-Criteria for participation Based on an assessment by Workforce Solutions Office staff that the customer is in need of basic literacy.
-Geographic area Basic Education may be provided in full-service counties and in minimum-service counties if SNAP recipients volunteer for SNAP E&T services.
-E&T providers Contracted Workforce Solutions Office staff in the 28 workforce areas Projected annual participation 9 Estimated annual component costs \$10,435.14 participate and will be used where local providers have not otherwise obligated funding.
+Criteria for participation Based on an assessment by Workforce Solutions Office staff that the customer is in need of basic literacy Geographic area Basic Education may be provided in full-service counties and in minimum-service counties if SNAP recipients volunteer for SNAP E&T services.
+E&T providers Contracted Workforce Solutions Office staff in the 28 workforce areas Projected annual participation 2,086 Estimated annual component costs \$1,984,693 Not supplanting TWC's SNAP E&T contract with Boards states that Boards "shall ensure that SNAP E&T funds expended on educational services or activities supplement, not supplant, nonfederal funds for existing educational services and activities" SNAP E&T funds will be used to offer educational activities to E&T participants who would not be otherwise entitled to participate and will be used where local providers have not otherwise obligated funding.
 TWC recommends that Boards include supplanting and cost parity requirements in their contracts with providers; however, inclusion in a contract does not count as evidence of cost parity or not supplanting.
-Contract monitoring and ME reviews conducted by both HHSC and TWC contain review of financial expenditures to validate compliance that E&T funds used for educational components do not supplant nonfederal funds for existing educational activities.
-SNAP E&T funds will be used to offer educational activities to E&T participants who would not be otherwise entitled to participate and where local providers have not otherwise obligated funding.
+Contract monitoring and ME reviews conducted by both HHSC and TWC contain reviews of financial expenditures to validate compliance that E&T funds used for educational components do not supplant nonfederal funds for existing educational activities.
+SNAP E&T funds will be used to offer educational activities to E&T participants who would not be otherwise entitled to participate and will be used where local providers have not otherwise obligated funding.
 Cost parity The SNAP E&T grant is charged an amount equal to the tuition charged to non-E&T participants for the same activity.
 TWC recommends that Boards include supplanting and cost parity requirements in their contracts with providers; however, inclusion in a contract does not count as evidence of cost parity or not supplanting.
-Contract monitoring and ME reviews conducted by both HHSC and TWC contain review to validate if educational services or activities are available to persons other than E&T participants, costs charged to E&T do not exceed the costs charged for non-E&T participants.
+Contract monitoring and ME reviews conducted by both HHSC and TWC contain reviews to validate if educational services or activities are available to persons other than E&T participants; costs charged to E&T do not exceed the costs charged for non-E&T participants.
 The monitoring process will include a comparison between the educational services provided to E&T participants and non-E&T participants.
 Evidence of cost parity is documentation, such as an invoice that shows that a SNAP recipient who is enrolled in a program is charged the same as a non-SNAP recipient who is enrolled in the same program.